 We all are aware of a time when the glossary term “automation” was only associated with certain advanced manufacturing plants filled with robotics While it’s true that, this is often a major example of workplace automation – the method of replacement of human labor with machine labor – it’s far away from the core example.
 Automation is present in modern businesses small and large, ranging from subtle features in common software applications to more obvious implementation, like self-driving vehicles.
-There is widespread discussion concerning where will the workplace automation can lead the economy, however observers tend to agree on one thing: The trend is simply gaining momentum.
+There is a widespread discussion concerning where will workplace automation can lead the economy, however, observers tend to agree on one thing: The trend is simply gaining momentum.
 Every business process, such as human resource management and customer service departments, is on the table for automation, especially as technology becomes more sophisticated.
 It doesn’t matter what will be the outcome, automation can beyond any doubt change the workplace and, indeed, the wider economy.
 The only question is how much will it drastically transform the workplace?

 What will automation appear as if it’s not eminent robotics?
 Sometimes it’s as straightforward as a collection of tools housed among common business software system programs.
 At its core, automation is about implementing a system to complete repetitive, easily replicated tasks without the need for human labor.

-“Automation takes plenty of forms” said Technocrats.
+“Automation takes plenty of forms,” said Technocrats.
 For small businesses, the most important thing is that when you find something you do more than once that adds value … you want to look into automation.”

 Historically, automation required expensive servers and employing a team of experts to maintain them.
 For certain micro businesses, this was a cost-prohibitive measure that simply put automation out of reach.
 With the development of cloud-based platforms, however, automation tools are now accessible to even the smallest companies.